scrum-1/horosim/docs/Installation.md

 ## Test the installation

 The installation is completed.
-Follow the instructions in [Using the simulator](../README.md).
+Follow the instructions in [Testing the simulator](../README.md).
 But basically, it consists on opening a scene in CoppeliaSim and press the upload button in the Arduino IDE.
 Enjoy it!

 ## Option for HTMAA students: Virtual Machine with everything installed ##